DanishRather/shared-rag/README.md

-# Ease My Cure: A Healthcare RAG Chatbot
+#  A Healthcare RAG Chatbot

-"Ease My Cure" is an intelligent AI assistant designed to provide accurate, user-friendly, and easy-to-understand information about hospitals, doctors, treatments, and specialties.
+"" is an intelligent AI assistant designed to provide accurate, user-friendly, and easy-to-understand information about hospitals, doctors, treatments, and specialties.
 This project leverages Retrieval Augmented Generation (RAG) to deliver relevant healthcare information based on a pre-ingested knowledge base.

 ## Features